-- Mix the soy with citrus for a fantastic wild take on ponzu, for each half cup of ramp leaf soy, add about 2 tablespoons of lime or lemon juice.
+- Mix the soy with citrus for a wild riff on ponzu.
+For each half cup of ramp leaf soy, add about 2 tablespoons of lime or lemon juice.

 - Add you favorite hot sauce either alone, or in combination with the two previous methods if you like some heat.
-Using some ramp sriracha would be, of course, the ultimate.
+Using some ramp sriracha would be the ultimate.

 - Use it as a marinade.